 This amount is enough for them since they are small animals; hence don’t overfeed them.

-You also have it in mind that vast amounts of zucchini can lead to excess gases, vomiting, or diarrhea.
+You also have in mind that vast amounts of zucchini can lead to excess gases, vomiting, or diarrhea.

 Can My Guinea Pigs Eat Raw Zucchini?